-2. Calculate initial total monthly costs of owning and renting, including maintenance
+2. Calculate initial total monthly costs of owning and renting, including maintenance, insurance, and taxes.

 3. Calculate future total monthly costs of owning and renting, taking into account price and rent appreciation as well as inflation.

 4. Factor in one-time costs and proceeds, like closing costs, down payments, sales proceeds, and security deposits.

 5. Calculate net present value to account for opportunity cost of money.